mahiij/email/README.md

-This project allows multiple users to send emails using Python.
+This project is a Python-based script for sending emails using Gmail's SMTP server.
+It supports single-user as well as multiple-user sending.

-It supports sending personalized emails to each recipient or sending the same message to multiple recipients at once.
+The main features of the following:

-The main features of this email as follows:
+Send emails from Gmail using Python.

-Send emails to one or many users.
+Works for a single recipient or multiple recipients.

-Customize subject and body for each user.
+Supports plain text messages.

-Supports Gmail SMTP for secure email sending.
+Easy to configure and run.